 How does the GDPR impact AI and machine learning?

-Why does the GDPR and artificial intelligence are so tightly connected?
-This regulation touches the two main aspects of machine learning (ML).
-First, it enhances data security as AI and data privacy always come together.
-It poses strict obligations on companies that collect and process any personal data.
-Machine learning and artificial intelligence software development is closely connected with big data.
+First, it enhances data security, as AI and data privacy always come together.
+The GDPR poses strict obligations on companies that collect and process any personal data.
 Most AI-based systems require large volumes of information to train and learn from.
 Usually, personal data is among these training datasets.
-Which means that the GDPR impact on AI and machine learning development is inevitable.
+The GDPR’s impact on AI and machine learning development is inevitable.

 Second, the regulation explicitly addresses “automated individual decision-making” and profiling.
 According to Article 22, a person has a right not to be subject to either if they produce legal effects concerning him or her.
 Automated individual decision-making here covers an AI’s decisions made without any human intervention.
 Profiling means the automated processing of personal data to evaluate certain things about the data subject.
 For instance, an AI system might analyze a user’s credit card history to identify the user’s spending patterns.